kanboard/plugin-subtask-forecast/README.md

 Subtask Calendar Forecast Plugin for Kanboard
 ==============================================

-This plugin display estimate of subtasks in the user calendar.
+This plugin display estimates of subtasks in the user calendar.
 The user timetable must be filled to see time slots in the calendar.

 Dependencies